mi-prata/CodingChallenges/README.md

 ___
 <a name="firstAndLastPositionOfElementInSortedArray"></a>
-* **Find First and Last Position of Element in Sorted Array**, from [leetCode](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/)
+* **34 - Find First and Last Position of Element in Sorted Array**, from [leetCode](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/)

 >Given an array of integers nums sorted in ascending order, find the starting and ending position of a given target value.